artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 We are excited to see individual growth as these values and practices become habit/second-nature.

-## What Challenges Has Artsy Run Into?
+## What are some challenges with Team Working Agreements?

-### Not really knowing what qualifies for the team working agreement.
+### Uncertainty about what the agreement should include.

-We use the word habit instead of discipline to try to guide the statements to be more appropriate for a team agreement
+Some teams have struggled to identify what belongs on a team agreement.
+Should it describe our team values?
+Habits?
+Procedures?
+Rules?

-Suggest categories, sample habits, & questions to ask heading into the brainstorm
+It likely varies from team to team what you want here.
+It's definitely important that you identify what you're looking for up front, and make it clear heading into the brainstorm.
+Suggest categories, sample habits, & questions to ask heading into the brainstorm, and keep them visible during the meeting.

-- Helps avoid spending time about things that are not habits or values (i.e. "we should try X next sprint")
+That might not be enough, though.
+On one team, we went into the brainstorm in search of values and habits.
+We ended up with almost exclusively values, which seemed like a win at the time.
+Several months later, we're still regretting that we didn't do more with habits and procedures.
+We've been supplementing things like "JIRA ticket hygiene and workflow" to our agreement as we go, but getting aligned on this earlier would have saved us a lot of time.

-### Works great when you've got a team that has a well-established identity,
+### They are hard to define for teams that lack a well-established identity.

-but what about a team that is newer, or not necessarily in agreement?

-It is hard to extract an "agreement" when the team isn't very much alignment.
-It becomes a lot of opinions held strongly by a very small portion of the team, which is a hard thing to "agree" on.

-### Distributed team?

-Using real post-its & in-person conversations vs a tool like Miro

-- Is there a difference in the ease of trying out different groupings?

-This is only one aspect of the challenges of working with a distributed team

-- It's also an opportunity to get better at being a distributed team

-- A lot of the challenges you'd face here for a distributed team aren't much different than the challenges you'd face for other activities with a distributed team

-  - That doesn't mean they're easy
+For a team that has been together for a while, and which has established an identity, the agreement is likely to affirm many things the team is already believing and doing.
+For a newer team, or a team that is not very aligned on their identity, the agreement is harder to pin down.
+Many opinions will surface, and they may be in conflict with each other.

+### Facilitating the brainstorm on a distributed team.

+Some of our teams were able to brainstorm with everyone on-site.
+They were able to rely on post-it notes and in-person conversations, and read each other's non-verbal communication.
+Other teams needed to accommodate remote members, and used tools like Miro (TODO: link) to facilitate.
+This _can_ present a challenge...but if you're already a distributed team, they are likely the same types of challenges you've worked to overcome for _all_ meetings.

+The differences are worth noting, though.
+The importance of reading each other's non-verbal communication is magnified when you're having conversations about identity.
+It's quicker to organize and re-organize real-life post-its than virtual post-its in an online tool.
+These are all opportunities to get better at being a distributed team.

-### It takes effort to make sure one person isn't introducing their bias into the agreement
+### It takes effort to make sure one person isn't introducing their bias into the agreement.

 From early on - need to make sure samples presented aren't biased by the person presenting the exercise